dabit3/dynamodb-documentclient-cheat-sheet/README.md

 This is meant to be a concise version of the full documentation located [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) to help you get productive as quickly as possible.

+For more great DynamoDB resources, check out the [DynamoDB Guide](https://www.dynamodbguide.com/).

 ## Getting started

 1. Make sure you have the `aws-sdk` JavaScript SDK installed or available in the environment.
 If you are using AWS Lambda, this should already be available.